bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 ## Empirical data

-As a performance measure, I took the performance discrepancy between the slowest and fastest functions out of 10 duplicates (max - min).
+As a performance measure, I took the performance discrepancy between the slowest and fastest functions out of 10 duplicates (max-min).
 Here are the results from AWS `c1.medium` instance (`Xeon E5 2651`).

 ```console
 $ ./run